da-x/hakyll-site/provider/posts/st-monad-perf-with-exceptions.md

 author: dan
 ---

 The [ST Monad](https://wiki.haskell.org/Monad/ST) provides a venerable method in Haskell for writing stateful imperative code.
 Writing such code, in contrast to the non-stateful approach, is sometimes better.
 Some algorithms are better understood or better illustrated with states, and another reason is increased performance.
 The difference between `ST` and `IO` is important, because when we implement an algorithm, we only want to deal with the internal states and not bother with side effects that don't belong to it.
-Allowing stateful algorithm to remain pure under `ST`, gives way to better code geneartion by the compiler.
+Allowing stateful algorithm to remain pure under `ST`, gives way to better code generation by the compiler.

 Some algorithms are better written with [Exceptions](https://wiki.haskell.org/Exception).
 For example, an algorithm for validating an expression tree may be such one.
 However, one needs to be aware that exceptions in pure code can only be caught in `IO`, unless [pure exceptions](https://hackage.haskell.org/package/exceptions) are used.
-We can use these pure exceptions under a [monad transformer](http://book.realworldhaskell.org/read/monad-transformers.html), but then we need to verify that there was no loss in performance.
+We can use these pure exceptions under a [monad transformer](http://book.realworldhaskell.org/read/monad-transformers.html), but then we need to verify that there was no significant loss in performance.
 We suspect that the `CatchT` transformer would provide us a zero-cost abstraction, being a `newtype`.
-But how well would GHC succeed in optimizating away the transformations?
+But how well would GHC succeed in optimizing away the transformations?

 ### Fibonacci that throws, for kicks